Podanur Junction railway station: Lines

 The station has five platforms and is reworked under Amrit bharat station scheme of Indian Railways.
 The station serves as satellite junction of Coimbatore in Jolarpettai–Shoranur line and the Coimbatore–Pollachi line with the Coimbatore–Mettupalayam line branching out from the Coimbatore North Junction.

 Services

 This station handles long-distance trains and local trains.
 The station is located in Coimbatore south region serves as an important halt for all Passenger and long-distance train.

+On 11 March 2026, the 16619/16620 Podanur–Dhanbad Amrit Bharat Express was flagged off from Podanur station, marking the introduction of the first dedicated long-distance train service originating from Podanur towards eastern India.
+This development strengthened the station’s importance in long-distance passenger connectivity and expanded direct rail links from the Coimbatore region.